Chippewa River State Trail: Eau Claire to Caryville

 Map of trailheads and addresses along this section of the trail.

-Founded in the mid-19th century, Caryville is a small community in Dunn County.
+Founded in the mid-19th century, Caryville is a quaint, small community in Dunn County.
 In its heyday, it had a train station, post office, and Pony Express office.
-Nearby, the Caryville ferry operated across the Chippewa River from 1910 to 1964, when a bridge was finally built.
+Nearby, the Caryville ferry offered passage across the Chippewa River from 1910 to 1964.
+In 1964, a bridge was finally built and replaced the ferry.

 Trail last ridden and documented in July, 2020.